KnightNM/YTGen/README.md

-# Free YouTube Horror Video Generator
+# Free YouTube Video Generator

+Currently for Horror videos cos why not

 A local-first Python CLI that creates a short creepypasta, narrates it, downloads matching vertical artwork, generates its own ambient drone, burns synchronized